Phlebotomy Technician Job Market

 Most phlebotomy technicians work standard daytime hours, but the 24/7 nature of healthcare makes night and weekend schedules an option too, particularly in hospitals.

 Further specializing and certifying in other medical areas will open up even more job opportunities and upward mobility to you.

 Becoming a certified phlebotomy technician is a great career choice.
 And it’s getting even better because healthcare is one of the fastest growing industries in the nation.
 (Thanks to America’s aging population and new healthcare laws.)
 Tons of opportunity exists right now nationwide.
-The U.S. Department of Labor estimates that the demand for phlebotomists will increase 23% by 2028.
-That means in the coming years, you’ll be able to take your pick of nearly 30,000 new jobs.
-That’s serious job security!
+The BLS estimates that the demand for phlebotomists will increase 17% in the next 10 years.